rodydavis/lit-file-based-routing/README.md

 `node lit-file-router --cache-all`

 It is off by default but it will cache the data from the loader function for the component and route and will pass the cached data from memory to the component.

+## Loading state

+You can pass show a progress indicator at the bottom by passing a loading arg:

+`node lit-file-router --show-loading=true`

+It is off by default, but this is useful for heavy requests that would hang the UI.